banzaicloud/koperator-docs/content/docs/install-kafka-operator.md

 - A Kubernetes cluster (minimum 6 vCPU and 10 GB RAM).
 Red Hat OpenShift is also supported in Koperator version 0.24 and newer, but note that it needs some permissions for certain components to function.

 > We believe in the `separation of concerns` principle, thus the Koperator does not install nor manage Apache ZooKeeper or cert-manager.
-If you would like to have a fully automated and managed experience of Apache Kafka on Kubernetes, try [Cisco Streaming Data Manager](https://calisti.app).

 ## Install Koperator and its requirements independently {#install-kafka-operator-and-its-requirements-independently}